Atif0110/AI-competitor-research/README.md

 ## 5. Generate a report

-Use the resulting run ID:

 ```bash
 python scripts/generate_report.py --run-id <run_id>
 ```

-**Do not put API keys in the repository.**
+**Do not place API keys in the repository.**

 ---

 # Extraction Evaluation Benchmark

+The repository includes infrastructure for evaluating extraction quality against human-labelled data.

-The benchmark is intentionally based on human-labelled real pages rather than synthetic or self-reported accuracy.
+The benchmark is intentionally based on real pages and manually labelled ground truth rather than synthetic or self-reported accuracy.

+## Fields evaluated

+The benchmark can evaluate:

+- `product_name`
+- `price`
+- `currency`
+- `availability`
+- `region`
+- `seller`

-## 1. Create the ground-truth file
+## Create the ground truth

 Copy: